iarna/abraxas/SEMANTICS.md

 various edge cases.
 These have all been verified experimentally, as there is no extant documentation.

 Disconnecting Workers
 ---------------------

 If a worker disconnects prior to sending a WORK_COMPLETE, WORK_FAIL or WORK_EXCEPTION packet, the server will act as if it never gave that job to the worker, requeue it and give it to the next available worker.
+Clients have no mechanism to be aware of this, as such, they may receive duplicate data in the form of WORK_DATA packets.

 Unique IDs
 ----------